levidehaan/github-api/README.md

 >##Sending data
->    //grabbing data from a form and sending it to update a user
+>    grabbing data from a form and sending it to update a user
+>
 >    `var params = {
 >                "company" : $("#companyname").val(),
 >                "name"      : $("#name").val